irpanzy/vehicle-tracker-dashboard/README.md

 # 🚗 Vehicle Tracker Dashboard

 A modern, responsive web application for real-time vehicle fleet monitoring and management.
 Built with React 19, powered by Vite 7 for fast development, styled using Tailwind CSS 4.1, and utilizes shadcn/ui for UI components.
-Animations are handled by Framer Motion, with global state managed via Zustand.
+Routing is handled with React Router 7.7.0.
+Animations are powered by Framer Motion, global state managed via Zustand.
 All requests are made using Axios, and the project is written entirely in TypeScript 5.8.

 ![React](https://img.shields.io/badge/React-19.1-blue?style=for-the-badge&logo=react)
 ![Vite](https://img.shields.io/badge/Vite-7.0-blue?style=for-the-badge&logo=vite)